Hawaii Big Island Activities

 The most geologically active eruption on earth the tour flies over the most current areas of volcanic activity.

-Views of lava flows and black sand beaches, and tropical rain forests and waterfalls.
+Views of lava flows and black sand beaches, tropical rain forests, and waterfalls.

 Big Island Activities Complete Island Fixed Wing Air Tours

 Enjoy the comfort of a fixed-wing, 9-passenger Cessna Grand Caravan EX aircraft for a “complete island air tour” over the Big Island of Hawaii.
 Great views of the active Kilauea Volcano eruption in Kapoho Hawaii and Volcanoes National Park.

 Views of the lush green valleys of ancient Hawaiian settlements established long ago in Waipio Valley adjacent to cascading waterfalls.